MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-On-Your-Data.md

     :::image type="content" source="../media/aoai-studio-chat-session-clock-2.png" alt-text="Azure OpenAI Studio Chat Session":::

 1. Now let's experiment with the Company FAQs document.
-Enter the following text into the **User message** field:
+Enter the following text into the **User query** field:

     ```text
     What is the company's policy on vacation time?